kawansoft/SympleGit-Java/README.md

 The generation process for these classes utilized a single, parameterized prompt.
 This prompt included three specific parameters:

 - `${0}`: Represents the [class name].
-- `${1}`: A list of method names, separated by commas.
+- `${1}`: A list of method names, each potentially with self-descriptive parameters, separated by commas.
 - `${2}`: The intended purpose of the class.

 Moreover, the prompt included source code from SympleGit, which enabled GPT-4 to efficiently produce contextually relevant new code.
 (Note: Only GPT-4 is supported; the prompt has not been tested with GPT-3.5 or other AI providers.)

 For illustration purposes, the template below was employed to generate the `GitRepo` class.
-To keep it simple, the actual source code of the referenced classes has been omitted from this prompt.
+To keep it simple, the actual source code of the referenced classes has been omitted from this prompt (full prompt is below):

 ```bash
 You are a Java expert and a Git expert, world class.